Vnposhti/RAG_Models/PDF_Query_using_GoogleGenerativeAI/ReadMe.md

-# PDF to FAISS Query System using Google AI Studio
+# PDF to FAISS Query System using Google Generative AI
 This project showcases a PDF-based Retrieval-Augmented Generation (RAG) system.
 It extracts text from uploaded PDF documents, embeds the text using Google AI Studio's embedding models, indexes the embeddings in a FAISS vector database, and answers user queries based on the indexed content.
 The app is implemented with Streamlit for an interactive user interface.

 ### 🚀 Features